 Treatment management

-The selection and dosage of antiepileptic drugs must be individualized based on the type of seizures, the patient's age, other health conditions, and possible interactions with other medications.
-Regular monitoring and medication adjustments may be necessary to achieve the best control of seizures with minimized side effects.
+The selection and dosage of antiepileptic drugs must be individually tailored based on the type of seizures, the patient's age, other health conditions, and potential interactions with other medications.
+Regular monitoring and medication adjustments may be necessary to achieve optimal seizure control with minimized side effects.

 Similar terms